JohnKHW/code-push-server/api/README.md

 Please follow Azurite [official documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) to [install](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#install-azurite) and [run](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#running-azurite-from-the-command-line) it locally.
 Additionally, you need to specify [EMULATED](ENVIRONMENT.md#emulated) flag equals true in the environmental variables.

+> Note: When using Azurite locally, the generated download URLs may contain 127.0.0.1 which may not be accessible from client devices.
+You can set CUSTOM_STORAGE_URL environment variable to replace this with your publicly accessible URL.

 #### Steps
 To run the CodePush Server locally, follow these steps: